kittykatattack/kittykatattack/documents/book.markdown

 Kittykatattack.com is completely free, entirely non-commercial, open for anyone to learn from, and made with love.

 >"Those who have learned to walk on the threshold of the unknown
->worlds ... may then with the fair while wings of Imagination hope to
+>worlds ... may then with the fair white wings of Imagination hope to
 >soar further into the unexplored amidst which we live."

 - Ada Byron, the world's computer programmer, from an essay she wrote